jschrack/CYBR-8420/Deliverables/Code Analysis/Code Analysis.md

   There were a total of 15 XSS vulnerabilities (6 high, 8 medium, and 1 low severity).
 An example of one of the XSS vulnerabilities is below, from the packages/jquery-pageless/index.js file:
 ![SNYK-XSS result](./Diagrams/SNYK-XSS.png)

-While performing manual review for CWE-434: Unrestricted Upload of File with Dangerous Type, we noticed that while most dangerous filetypes are prohibited by an allowlist of mime-types, with mime-type checking by extension and file contents, the allowlist includes HTML, raising concerns about stored XSS.
-Canvas includes an HTML santization module, but permitting HTML attachments is dangerous and should be restricted whenever possible.
+While performing manual review for CWE-434: Unrestricted Upload of File with Dangerous Type, we noticed that while most dangerous file types are prohibited by an allowlist of mime-types, with mime-type checking by extension and file contents, the allowlist includes HTML, raising concerns about stored XSS.
+Canvas includes an HTML sanitization module, but permitting HTML attachments is dangerous and should be restricted whenever possible.

   **CWE-352:** Using SNYK, the files were scanned in the Canvas-LMS repository on GitHub for CSRF vulnerabilities.
 There weren't many results with this specific weakness, but there was one specific to Axios, a third-party JavaScript library used to make HTTP requests from a browser.
 It provides an easy-to-use interface for sending asynchronous requests.
 The details of the vulnerability are included here:
 ![SNYK-CSRF result](./Diagrams/SNYK-CSRF.png)